MagpieBridge/InferIDE/README.md

                           5007
  -s,--socket              run in socket mode, standard port is 5007
  ```
+For editors like sublime, make sure you open the root path of your testing Java project at first, then any Java source file.
+This way the editors can notify InferIDE the project root path.

 ## When is infer running?
 These are two ways how infer can be triggered by InferIDE:
 - Fully automated (default): The default way is fully based on user interactions in the IDE.
 Infer will be triggered when the user opens a source file for the first time in a project.
 Moreover, InferIDE detects if the user is idle in the IDE (not typing for a given amout of time, e.g. 5 minutes) and triggers infer.
 The InferIDE command used is `java -jar inferIDE-0.0.1.jar -a 5`